 - Physiotherapists working towards senior clinical roles within a MACH-affiliated Health Service.
 For example, many MACH-affiliated Health Services have roles for senior advanced practice physiotherapists (typically at Grade 3 or 4) and organise in-house training programs to prepare early career practitioners (typically at Grades 1 or 2); for example, Austin Health has senior, advanced practice clinical roles for physiotherapists in ICU, Orthopaedics and Rehabilitation.

-The selection committee will base its assessment on the application form, applicant career aspiration, CV and referee reports.
+The selection committee will base its assessment on the letter of application, applicant career aspiration, CV and referee reports.

 - A letter of application no longer than 500 words explaining why the applicant wants to pursue PhD training through the MACH-Track; NB it is not necessary to express interest in any particular PhD project, but it would help if “all-comer” applicants could identify a general area of interest such as ‘cancer research’, ‘big data’, ‘clinical trials’, ‘stroke rehabilitation’ or any other broad area of research interest;